-Now that summer is here I’m in full design mode on multiple projects that mostly involve basic tile patterns.
+Now that summer is here I’m in full design mode on multiple projects that mostly involve designing a basic tile pattern on concrete.
 Since I’m back in major math mode, I thought I’d share a challenging design project I did a couple of years ago for a client in Chattanooga, Tennessee.
 I came up with the idea for a unique pattern on his dining room floor before I determined if I could pull it off.
 I was confident in my math but designs like this don’t come along very often.

 When you look at this floor, you see a very large design with the dining table sitting in the middle of it.
 In previous articles, I’ve pointed out that you need to be aware of how big or small an image should be to fit the space correctly.
 It’s important to visualize what the final scene will look like and decide how the scale of your design fits into it.
 You never want to make a medallion so small that you can see it under a table.